microsoft/CNTK/contrib/Python/doc/concepts.rst

 used.
 This means, however, all computation nodes in the CN need to be computed sample by sample and this significantly reduces the potential of parallelization.

-In CNTK, a recurrent neural network in can simply be modelled by using the ``past_value()`` (earlier known as ``delay()`` node) and ``future_value()`` operations.
+In CNTK, a recurrent neural network can simply be modelled by using the ``past_value()`` (earlier known as ``delay()`` node) and ``future_value()`` operations.
 These connect the network to the output of a previous (or next) step on the dynamic axis.
 CNTK detects loops automatically that are created